 What Is Minimalism

-There is no set list of rules for minimalists.
-You don’t need to be a nomad, or have a house with just white walls and white floors and white furniture.
-Minimalists don’t have to own under 50 possessions.
+There is a common misconception that in order to be a minimalist, you have to be a nomad, or live in a house with white walls and no furniture.
 Or refuse to spend any money.

 Benefits Of Minimalism

 I’m a firm believer that less is more with minimalism.
 This doesn’t mean that you have to get rid of everything you own in order to be happy.
-This is what it means to me:
+In short, this is what minimalism means to me:

 The Less: As I mentioned earlier, once I began my minimalist lifestyle, I saw less stress and anxiety.
 It took me less time to clear up in the evening and less time to clean my house.
 I began to worry less about what other people though about my clothes, possessions, my social status.